 I remembered the first goal I didn’t save.

-It started with this.
-“Can you sub in as a temporary keeper for Enli?”
+It started with this: “Can you sub in as a temporary keeper for Enli?”
 A senior asked.

 I was mortified.
-With plenty of past experiences with sports, I visualized my journey ahead, due to my size, I never felt welcome in any sport.
-But somewhere deep down, I knew a little girl was beaming with excitement, and a chance to play with the infamous soccer team made it impossible to say “No.” So now I had two days, no prior keeper experience, what could go wrong?
+With plenty of past experiences with sports, I visualized my journey ahead, due to my size, I never felt welcomed in any sport.
+But somewhere deep down, I knew a little girl was beaming with excitement, and a chance to play with the infamous soccer team made it impossible to say “No.” So now I had two days and no prior keeper experience.
+What could go wrong?

 The morning of the competition, I had a panic attack.
 The thought of being the reason my seniors lost their final cup had sent my whole body into shock.
 A billion “what ifs?” scrambled in my head, a million scenarios ended with me causing a humiliating loss.